RainbowXiaobo/How-to-use-yt-dlp/README.md

 Download [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases) to your PC.

-In CMD.EXE type yt-dlp OPTION URL.
+In CMD.EXE type yt-dlp OPTION URL (This line of command must be executed in your yt-dlp folder).

 If you need help,type yt-dlp -help.